 Business valuation methods

-There are three common methods to evaluating the economic worth of a business.
+There are three common methods for evaluating the economic worth of a business.
 These categories are:

 In general, try to use more than one method to get the most accurate depiction of your business value.

-In general, try to use more than one method to get the most accurate depiction of your business value.
-“A general rule of thumb in business valuation is that you will want to use multiple methods.
-Using three to four methods will allow you to estimate fair value with more accuracy,” wrote the experts at The Balance.
+"A general rule of thumb in business valuation is that you will want to use multiple methods.
+Using three to four methods will allow you to estimate fair value with more accuracy," wrote The Balance.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.